lezinnahdumangas-del/7OOP_LAB_TASK/README.md

 ## 🎯 Areas of Interest ‼️
 - 🧮 Learning new things
 - 🏋️ Self-improvement
-- :closed_book: Reading books (Wattpad stories)
+- 📖💃👠🎭🍷💊 Reading books (Wattpad stories)
 - 🦞 Exploring new places and trying different foods

 ---

-## :maple_leaf: Fun Facts About Me :maple_leaf:
+## 💃 Fun Facts About Me 💊
-- 🎎 I enjoy both group activities and quiet solo
+- 🥂 I enjoy both group activities and quiet solo
 - 🎸 I love listening to music
 - 🌃 I have higher energy at night
 - ☕ I can't start the day without coffee
-- 🤡 I laugh at my own jokes
+- 🎭 I laugh at my own jokes

 ---